nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   Deletes from 1st to 3rd, 5th, 7th, 8th, 10th, and from 12th to last task in the todo list.

 [comment]: # (@@author A0131125Y)
 ### 3.9.
-Complete or Make Incomplete a Task : `mark`
+Completing or Making Incomplete a Task : `mark`

 After you completed a task, you may want to indicate this in ToLuist.
-Alternatively, you may want to mark a completed task as incomplete if you feel that it still needs more work.
+Alternatively, you may want to mark a completed task as incomplete if you feel that it still needs more work.<br>
 `mark` allow you to set the completion status for a task or multiple tasks.<br>
 Format: `mark [complete/incomplete] INDEX(ES)`